DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 ..  [#terminology]
-    The ATmega328P datasheet uses the older terms: master transmitter, master receiver, slave transmitter, and slave receiver.
+    The ATmega328P datasheet uses the legacy terms: master output/slave input and master input/slave output; and master transmitter, master receiver, slave transmitter, and slave receiver for |i2c|.
-    In the Cow Pi datasheet, we will use the preferred terminology recommended by the Open Source Hardware Association.
+    In the Cow Pi datasheet, we use the terminology recommended by the Open Source Hardware Association, as we find "controller" and "peripheral" to be the best-descriptive alternatives of those that have been suggested.